pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

-It's worth mentioning that the `each` loop that we removed did not exactly disappear, we actually delegated the iteration to the operating system.
+It's worth mentioning that the `each` loop that we removed did not exactly disappear, we delegated the iteration to the operating system.
 We have to assume that `select` does something similar internally, it has to iterate over the given array of file descriptors and do something with them.
 The difference is that by delegating such operation to the OS, we're not reinventing the wheel but we're also relying on an implementation that we can assume is well optimized.

 There's one more problem, and I swear, the next version will be the last one in this chapter.
-As previously mentioned `select` blocks, so if one clients connects, and never sends a command, the call to `IO.select` will never return.
+As previously mentioned, `select` blocks by default.
+If one clients connects, and never sends a command, the call to `IO.select` will never return.
 Meanwhile the thread dedicated to accepting new clients is still accepting clients, appending them to the `@clients` array.

-We could use the timeout argument, handle the case where the return value is nil, but as we discussed through the chapters, using a timeout would be inefficient.
+We could use the timeout argument, handle the case where the return value is nil, but as we discussed through the chapter, using a timeout would be inefficient.
 Imagine that two clients connect around the same time, the first one to connect does not send a command, the second one does.
-Regardless of the timeout, the second client would have to wait for it until the server acknowledges it.
+Regardless of the timeout, the second client would have to wait for the timeout to ellapse until the server acknowledges it.
 It would be great if the server could be more reactive, and not wait for timeouts.

-And the solution to that is ... `select` again!
-I know this was anticlimactic, but `select` is very versatile.
+And the solution is ... `select`, again!
+I know, I know, this was anticlimactic, but `select` is very versatile.

 ## `select` everything